ZhouYii/Nit/README.md

 	Buffer errors.
 	Flush errors.
 Week 3: File Reads from server.
 	Introduced lots of redundant code.
+(Good because server and client need to do handshaking without missing any bytes).
+    New tests!
+    New comments!
+    New feature : Push-to-server.
+    New feature : Pull-from-server.